ethanucsd/cse15l-lab-reports/lab2.md

 - Ssh the file into server/.ssh/authorized_keys
 ![image info](./lab2img/image8.png)

 # Optimizing Remote Running
 - Typing `ssh <your username here>@ieng6.ucsd.edu “ls”` will log you into server and run ls
 ![image info](./lab2img/image3.png)

 - Using backticks allow you to run multiple cmds in the same line
 - `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI` will copy WhereAmI.java to OtherMain.java and run WhereAmI

+To update WhereAmI on the server in less than 10 keystrokes, this is what I did:

+Assuming you have
+`scp WhereAmI.java cs15lwi22ael@ieng6.ucsd.edu; ssh cs15lwi22ael@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI` (my example) already run on the terminal, all you need to do is press up arrow and enter (2 strokes).

+- Pressing up arrow will bring the last command that you have wrote.
+This one command will send the WhereAmI file to the server and will compile and run.